 Balay ni Tan Juan

 If there is any structure that mirrors the resilient spirit of the people of Bago City in Negros Occidental, then it would be Balay ni Tan Juan, the ancestral home of the Negrense revolutionary hero Gen. Juan Araneta.
 Officially called the General Juan Araneta Residence and Landmark Museum, the imposing heritage house has stood the test of time.
-And today, it has become one of the city’s most important landmarks.
+Today, it has become one of the city’s most important landmarks.

 Gen. Juan Araneta played a pivotal role in the historic Negros Revolution of 1898.
 Celebrated in Negros Occidental today as Cinco de Noviembre, the intrepid revolt led to the surrender of the Spanish Governor in the province.